 Relationship Strength: Facebook can provide data on relationship strength.

-Several of these items, as well as the types of data contained in Facebook datasets are particularly relevant to the consideration of socio-spatial influences.
 The whole network aspect of Facebook data enables an analysis of interconnected or shared relationships among a population.
 Further, relationship strength provides some insight into the function of relationships, as may be related to the level of indirect influence across a relationship.
 Lastly, and very importantly, Facebook maintains locational information that can easily be translated to geospatial

 Spatial Econometrics